 ANAND GOPAL: Well, yeah.
 I mean, they’re using all sorts of things now.
-It’s not just a drone war.
+I mean, it’s not just a drone war.
 It’s all sorts of conventional aircraft.
-Now there’s talk about rolling out the F-35, which costs hundreds of millions of dollars.
-And there’s all sorts of money to build new sorts of aircraft to bomb people, but not money for other basic human things.
+Now there’s talk about rolling out the F-35, which is the—costs hundreds of millions of dollars.
+And, you know, there’s all sorts of money to build new sorts of aircraft to bomb people, but not money for other basic human things.

 AMY GOODMAN: So this is a bonanza for the U.S. military contractors.

-ANAND GOPAL: Oh yeah.
-I think that the continuation of the Afghan war is great for the beltway bandits.
+ANAND GOPAL: Oh, yeah.
+I mean, I think that the continuation of the Afghan War is great for the Beltway bandits.
 It’s great for military contractors.
-And it’s the same in Iraq and Syria as well.
+And it’s the same in Iraq and Syria, as well.

-JUAN GONZÁLEZ: I’d like to switch to another topic—Syria.
+JUAN GONZÁLEZ: Well, I’d like to switch to another topic: Syria.
 Syrian President Bashar al-Assad and Russian President Vladimir Putin met for talks on Monday in Sochi.
-During the meeting, Assad reportedly thanked Putin for saving Syria.
-So what about the situation in Syria and the apparent total defeat of ISIS now there?
+During the meeting, Assad reportedly thanked Putin for “saving” Syria.
+So, what about the situation in Syria and the apparent total defeat of ISIS now there?

 ANAND GOPAL: Well, that’s right.
 ISIS has been almost completely defeated because of heavy American airpower, again similar to what we’ve seen in Iraq, and also because of ground offensives by the regime forces.
 And what we’re seeing is that the Syrian regime is taking back parts of its territory and also crushing the initial uprising that created this whole thing back in 2011.
 Whether the regime will ever take back all of Syria remains to be a question, because the Kurdish forces still control 30 or 40 percent of the country.

 ANAND GOPAL: Well, Syria no longer effectively exists as a country.
-It has been de facto partitioned.
-There is an American sphere of influence, theres a Russian sphere of influence, there’s an Iranian sphere of influence, there’s a Turkish sphere of influence and the Jordanian sphere of influence.
-So while the dictator Bashar al-Assad has maintained power, he’s effectively—he’s not really the real person in charge of all these territories.
+It’s been de facto partitioned.
+There’s an American sphere of influence, there’s a Russian sphere of influence, there’s an Iranian sphere of influence, there’s a Turkish sphere of influence and a Jordanian sphere of influence.
+So, while the dictator, Bashar al-Assad, has maintained power, he’s effectively—he’s not really the real person in charge of all these territories.
 The country of Syria exists on a map.
 It doesn’t exist in practice.

-JUAN GONZÁLEZ: Syria has become more like Beirut was—like Lebanon was in the seventies with different factions who control different parts of the country, right?
+JUAN GONZÁLEZ: Syria has become more like Beirut was—like Lebanon was in the ’70s, with different factions in control of different parts of the country, right?

 ANAND GOPAL: Yeah, there are two major questions moving forward in Syria.
-One is this one, which is, the Syrian Democratic Forces control 30 or 40 percent of the country, and the regime has stated that they want every inch of Syria back for Assad.
-And so the question is whether these two forces are going to break out into a major war.
+One is this one, which is, the Syrian Democratic Forces control 30 or 40 percent of the country.
+And the regime has stated that they want every inch of Syria back for Assad.
+And so, the question is whether these two forces are going to have—break out into a major war.
 And it’s a possibility.
-And I think the question depends on whether the U.S. stays there or not, and if they don’t, perhaps there will be a major conflict there.
+And I think the question depends on whether the U.S. stays there or not.
+And if they don’t, perhaps there will be a major conflict there.

 AMY GOODMAN: Internally displaced people.